g-kanoufi/genesis-material-design-lite-child-theme/README.md

 This child theme is made for Genesis and uses components and style elements/directives from Material design lite.

-Master branch gives you a pre-compiled theme ready to use, and also all the tools you need to configure your own js and css files(gulp and codekit).
+This branch gives you a pre-compiled theme ready to use, and also all the tools you need to configure your own js and css files(gulp and codekit).

-Specific [`gulp`](https://github.com/g-kanoufi/genesis-material-design-lite-child-theme/tree/gulp) and [`codekit`](https://github.com/g-kanoufi/genesis-material-design-lite-child-theme/tree/codekit) versions are also available.

 In any case, you can use it as is by cloning/downloading the .zip file.